colcon/colcon.readthedocs.org/user/what-is-a-workspace.rst

 * Logs
 * Install artifacts

-All these parts are usually put into a single directory, called the **workspace root**.
+All these parts are put into different subdirectories of single directory, called the **workspace root**.
 Lets create a single directory for our workspace.

 .. code-block:: bash